Simone Pika

 Filipa Abreu

-Filipa Abreu began as a research assistant at the CBC group in June 2021.
-She finished her PhD in Ethnobiology and Nature Conservation at Federal Rural University of Pernambuco, Brazil, in 2020.
-During her doctorate, she studied spatial cognition and spatial navigation of Caatinga common marmosets.
-Her research at the CBC group will focus on turn-taking in Caatinga and Atlantic Forest common marmosets.
+Filipa started at the CBC in June 2021.
+She carried out her PhD in Ethnobiology and Nature Conservation at the Federal Rural University of Pernambuco, Brazil, and investigated spatial cognition and spatial navigation in common marmosets (Callitrix jacchus).
+Her research at the CBC group focuses on the complexity of turn-taking in Caatinga and Atlantic Forest common marmosets.

 E-mail: Filipa.Abreu[at]uni-osnabrueck.de